Finite-size corrections to Fermi's golden rule: I. Decay rates: Quantum Particles described by wave packets

-where $d_{\mu}$ is a constant four vector, is derived from the integration for the plane waves
+where $d_\mu$ is a constant four vector, is derived from the integration for the plane waves

 where $k_i$ and $k_f$ are the four-dimensional momenta of the initial and final states.
-In the amplitude of the wave packets, the wave functions overlap in a finite space-time area and the amplitude is not invariant under Eq.\,$(\ref{taranslation})$, but is approximately invariant for a small $\sigma_t$ under the transformation Eq.\,$(\ref{uniform-moving})$.
-Hence the energy in the moving frame Eq.\,$( \ref{energy-momentum conservation})$, is approximately conserved.
-In a system of $\sigma_t=\infty$, the invariance is rigorous.
+In the amplitude of the wave packets, the wave functions overlap in a finite space time area and the amplitude is not invariant under Eq. \eqref{eq55} generally.
+However, for a large $\sigma_t$, it is approximately invariant under the transformation Eq. \eqref{eq43} from Eq. \eqref{eq51}, and the energy in the moving frame is approximately conserved.
+In a system of $\sigma_t = \infty$, the invariance is rigorous.

-$R_{\text {momentum}}$ is rewritten as
+$R_\text{momentum}$ is rewritten as

-For small $\sigma_s$ and large $\sigma_t$, $|\delta {\vec p}\,|$ becomes large but $|\delta \tilde E|$ becomes small, and the modified conservation law, $\tilde \delta E=0$,
+For small $\sigma_S$ and large $\sigma_t$, $|\delta\vec{p}\,|$ becomes large but $|\delta\tilde{E}|$ becomes small, and the modified conservation law, $\delta\tilde{E} = 0$,

 is fulfilled.
-The momentum spreading is large and the conservation law for the events of $\delta {\vec p}=0$ or ${\vec v}_0=0$ becomes the form:
+The momentum spreading is large and the conservation law for the events of $\delta\vec{p} = 0$ or $\vec{v}_0 = 0$ takes the form

-For the events of $\delta {\vec p} \neq0$ and ${\vec v}_0 \neq0$, the law becomes
+For the events of $\delta \vec{p}\neq 0$ and $\vec{v}_0\neq 0$, the law becomes

-where $\gamma_j$ is the rate of the energies in the moving and rest systems. $\delta \tilde E $ is also written in high-energy region in the following form:
+where $\gamma_j$ is the rate of the energies in the moving and rest systems. $\delta \tilde{E}$ is also written in the high-energy region in the following form:

-From the momenta and energies of particles in the final state, $\tilde {\vec p}_j$ can be computed from Eq.\,$(\ref{modified-each-energy})$, and $ E(\tilde {\vec p}_j)$ is calculated.
-Then Eq.\,$(\ref{modified-energy})$ can be verified.
-The total momenta are distributed with the width given by ${1}/{\sqrt{\sigma_s}}$ but the sum of total energies at $\tilde {\vec p}_j$ vanishes at each event.
+From the momenta and energies of particles in the final state, $\tilde{\vec{p}}_j$ can be computed from Eq. \eqref{eq61}, and $E(\tilde{\vec{p}}_j)$ is calculated.
+Then Eq. \eqref{eq58} can be verified.
+The total momenta are distributed with the width given by $1/\sqrt{\sigma_S}$ but the sum of total energies at $\tilde{\vec{p}}_j$ vanishes at each event.
 Even though the detector is at rest and a real Doppler effect is irrelevant, the kinetic energy of the moving frame, instead of that in the rest system, is conserved.
-Consequently the kinetic energy of the final state shifts in magnitude in events of large $|\delta {\vec p}\,|$.
-In Doppler effect, the energy shifts in all events, so the shifts due to the wave packet is different and called pseudo-Doppler effect.
+Consequently, the kinetic energy of the final state shifts in magnitude in events of large $|\delta \vec{p}\,|$.
+In the Doppler effect, the energy shifts in all events, so the shifts due to the wave packet are different and are called the pseudo-Doppler effect.